National and International Connections

 CFUW Submits Brief to SOW Committee on Violence against Women

-Earlier this year the Status of Women Committee announced that they would be pursuing a study on Violence against Young Women and Girls in Canada.
+Our Status of Women Committee is currently studying violence against young women and girls in Canada.
 The Committee invited members of the public, civil society and other organizations to submit written briefs on one issue chosen from the options they outlined.
 As an organization built on advocating for the improved status of women and girls, CFUW instantly took interest.
-As our members care deeply about violence against women, the focus of our report was on violence faced by women on university and college campuses.
+Our members care deeply about violence against women and the focus of our report was on violence faced by women on university and college campuses.
 You can read our submission here.

 Read about the Status of Women Committee’s Study on Violence against Young Women and Girls in Canada here.